 Tankless water heaters heat 2-5 gallons of water per minute.

-Brentwood tankless water heaters produce hot water by heating an element which heats the water as it passes across the element on its way to the tap.
-Because no water is actually stored in a tank and constantly heated to keep it at a standard temperature a significant energy savings is achieved by changing to tankless water heaters.
+Brentwood tankless water heaters produce hot water by heating an element that heats the water as it passes across the element on its way to the tap.
+Because no water is actually stored in a tank and constantly heated to keep it at a standard temperature, a significant energy saving is achieved by changing to tankless water heaters.